Frazz by Jef Mallett for September 05, 2016

 10. 000kry3g

-mamarose127 Premium Member about 8 years ago
+mamarose127 Premium Member over 8 years ago

 Louisiana started August 5th.
 They get out in early May.
 Same amount of time, just different starting and stopping points.